Shameera17/TodoApp-FrontEnd/README.md

 ## User Guide

 1. Add a todo
-Enter the todo title/body in the text field
+- Enter the todo title/body in the firts text field
-Enter the End date in the next text field
+- Enter the End date in the next text field
-Click Add Todo Button
+- Click Add Todo Button

 2. Load the Todos
-Click the refresh button
+- Click the refresh button

 3. Update or Delete Todo
-Click the update button to update the todo state to mark as Done Click the delete button to delete the todo
+- Click the update button to update the todo state to mark as Done
+- Click the delete button to delete the todo

 ## Visit repository